AltaPay/plugin-magento2/README.md

 ** Version 0.3.3

     * Improvement: Revert the usage of a cupon if the payment is canceled by the consumer through the back button
-    * Bug fix:
+    * Bug fixes:
             - Fix the order-cleanup script to be aplicable only to Altapay transactions
             - Fix the order status show in the history comments from the order view

 ** Version 0.3.2

-    * Bug fix:
+    * Bug fixes:
             - Fix the order-cleanup script to be applicable only to Altapay orders
             - Fix the terminal name in the order view, according to store level

 ** Version 0.3.1

-    * Bug fix: cancel the order if the consumer moves away from the payment form by using the back button in the browser
+    * Bug fixes: cancel the order if the consumer moves away from the payment form by using the back button in the browser

 ** Version 0.3.0

     * Improvement: payment form with the order details
-    * Bug fix: empty cart if consumer uses the back button from the payment form
+    * Bug fixes: empty cart if consumer uses the back button from the payment form

 ** Version 0.2.1

-    * Bug fix:
+    * Bug fixes:
             - Terms and Condition checkbox in checkout page
             - Order status, before payment, set according to the setting from the store